The Old West

 Preparing the Skirt Steak

-Preheat propane grill or start fire with Mesquite wood/charcoal in Weber type outdoor grill
+- Preheat propane grill or start a fire with Mesquite wood/charcoal in Weber type outdoor grill.

-Clean silver skin (if any) off the skirt steak.
+- Clean silver skin (if any) from the skirt steak

 Preparing Peppers and Onions

-Use a saute or fry pan over medium high heat add the vegetable oil and bring up to temperature.
+- Use a saute or frypan over medium-high heat, add the vegetable oil and bring it up to temperature.
 Add the sliced onions and sliced peppers and saute until tender.
 Add the garlic and cook until fragrant 1-2 minutes.
 Add the southwest seasoning mix and toss to coat the vegetables well.
 Deglaze with the sherry wine and cook for another minute.
 Turn off the heat and cover with a lid or aluminum foil to keep warm.
 Reserve.
-(Before you serve squeeze the fresh lime juice on top)
+(Before you serve, squeeze the fresh lime juice on top)

 Grilling the Skirt Steak

-Prepare a gas grill by turning on high or Mesquite charcoal grill.
-In the case of using Mesquite start the fire and allow the a nice bed of hot coals to form.
+- Prepare a gas grill by turning on a high or Mesquite charcoal grill.
+Then, using Mesquite, start the fire and allow the nice bed of hot coals to form.

-Once both sides are cooked remove from the heat and let rest on a cutting board for 2-3 minutes before slicing.
+- Remove the skirt steak from the heat when it's cooked.
+Allow the meat to rest on a cutting board for 2-3 minutes before slicing.

-Cut the skirt steak down to workable portions about 4 inches long.
-Turn and slice against the grain to insure tenderness.
+- Cut the skirt steak down to workable portions about 4 inches long.
+Turn and slice against the grain to ensure tenderness.